-The State of Texas Well Report, all well logs, pump test data, water level data, water quality data, or any other data pertinent to a well shall be submitted to the District office within 60 days after completion of the well or well project.
-Although the information will ordinarily be submitted by the well driller or pump installer, it is the responsibility of the owner to ensure compliance with this Rule.
+(1) The State of Texas Well Report, BPGCD Pump Installation Report, all well logs, pump test data, water level data, water quality data, or any other data pertinent to a well shall be submitted to the District office within 60 days after completion of the well or well project.
+This information shall be submitted by the well driller or pump installer.